How to Get an Emergency Custody Order Tips

 • A residential facility

-The court will give preference to family members unless it determines that this wouldn’t be in the best interests of the child.
+The court will give preference to family members unless it determines that this wouldn’t be in the child’s best interests.

-After the removal of the child, the court will hold a hearing within six months to determine whether the child can safely return to the parent’s home.
+After the child’s removal, the court will hold a hearing within six months to determine whether the child can safely return to the parent’s home.
 The court will determine whether the affected parent has made reasonable efforts to remove any danger to the child.

 Conclusion

-Time is of the essence when you are worried for the safety of your child.
+Time is of the essence when you are worried for your child’s safety.
 If the other parent is not providing a safe environment for your child in Cedar Rapids, Iowa, or if anything in the household could put your child in imminent danger, don’t delay.

 Contact the skilled child custody attorneys of Arenson Law Group, PC or call (319) 363-8199 to speak with one of our professional and experienced staff members today.
 We can help you file for an emergency custody order in Cedar Rapids, Iowa, so you can get your child removed from that dangerous situation immediately.
-You can also contact us online, so reach out for help today.
+You can also contact our law firm through our online form, so reach out for help today.

 Written by James H. Arenson